togostanza/ts/README.md

 ## Installation

-Download latest release binary from https://github.com/darashi/ts/releases (TODO: use togostanza official repository).
+Download latest release binary from https://github.com/togostanza/ts/releases.
 Extract the archive and put `ts` binary into the directory that is in your `PATH`.

 ## Usage